 We have expert betting tips for the cards this Tuesday at Newcastle and Kyneton.

-There is always plenty of value with bookmakers on Tuesday and we have our best value bets this week.
+There is plenty of value available with bookmakers at the Monday meetings and we have our best bets across the cards.

 Tuesday horse racing tips